DIY Styrofoam Pumpkins: How to Cover with Fabric – No Glue Needed

 Final Notes

-Covering pumpkins in a fabric that you have picked out is a great way to give your home your personal touch.
-Especially when you can’t find that particular shade of a color you might be looking for.
-You can also paint Styrofoam pumpkins and we have a tutorial for that too!
+Covering pumpkins in fabric you’ve personally picked out is a fun and creative way to add your own style to your fall décor—especially when you can’t find just the right shade or pattern in stores.
+And if fabric’s not your thing, no worries!
+You can also paint Styrofoam pumpkins, and we have a tutorial for that too—so be sure to check it out!

 How to Paint Styrofoam Pumpkins